-To them it is Remembrance Day or Armistice Day, commemorating the end of World War I hostilities at the eleventh hour, of the eleventh day, of the eleventh month in 1918.
-The red poppy became synonymous with the fallen troops during the First World War — and has remained a symbol of their sacrifice ever since.
-But the poppies adopted this meaning because of the war poem “In Flanders Field” written by the Canadian Physician, Lieutenant Colonel John McCrae.
+To them, it is Remembrance Day or Armistice Day, commemorating the end of World War I hostilities at the 11th hour, of the 11th day, of the 11th month in 1918.
+The red poppy became synonymous with the fallen troops during the First World War -- and has remained a symbol of their sacrifice ever since.
+But the poppies adopted this meaning because of the war poem "In Flanders Fields," written by the Canadian physician, Lt.
+Col. John McCrae.

 Nearly every grave was decorated, as if it were a symbol from above.